-The Health Sciences curriculum meets the educational standards of the American Speech-Language-Hearing Association's (ASHA) Council on Academic Accreditation in Audiology and Speech-Language Pathology.
+The curriculum leading to a master of science (MS) degree in Speech-Language Pathology meets the educational standards of the American Speech-Language-Hearing Association's (ASHA) Council on Academic Accreditation in Audiology and Speech-Language Pathology.
 Faculty members holding the Certificate of Clinical Competence in Speech-Language Pathology and/or Audiology awarded by ASHA bring to students their academic, research and clinical expertise in their chosen specialties.
-Faculty members engaged in clinical supervision must maintain ASHA certification and New York state licensing credentials in Speech-Language Pathology and/or Audiology.
+Faculty members engaged in clinical supervision must maintain current ASHA certification and New York state licensing credentials in Speech-Language Pathology and/or Audiology.

 For general information about the professions of Speech-Language Pathology or Audiology, or the requirements for ASHA Professional Certification to practice as a Speech-Language Pathologist or Audiologist, contact the American-Speech-Language-Hearing Association (301) 897-5700.
 ASHA has introductory information packets about these professions available on request.

 What is "professional licensure"?

 Every state has its own laws regulating how professionals work called licensure or registration.
 These statutes are invoked to protect its citizens and professionals must meet specific requirements when applying to work in any state.
 Working in any state without a license based there, usually constitutes a violation of law and ethics, with some type of penalty being leveed against the violator.

 What is certification?

 Professional organizations often choose to set a national standard of practice to which every member is held.
 Speech-Language Pathologists may apply for ASHA certification as it is a voluntary, nationally recognized credential.
 Because certification is voluntary, there are no penalties for professionals who do not obtain it.